vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 # Block Proof Cache

+## Introduction

+### Prerequisites

 vlayer executes Solidity code off-chain and proves the correctness of that execution on-chain.
-For that purpose, it fetches (state and) storage data and verifies it with storage proofs.
-Storage proofs prove that a piece of storage is part of a block with a specific hash.
-Hence, the storage proof is 'connected' to a certain block hash.
-However, they don't guarantee that the block with the specific hash actually exists on the chain.
+For that purpose, it fetches state and storage data and verifies it with storage proofs.

+Storage proofs prove that a piece of storage is part of a block _with a specific hash_.
+We say the storage proof is 'connected' to a certain block hash.

+However, the storage proof doesn't guarantee that the block with the specific hash actually exists on the chain.
 This verification needs to be done later with an on-chain smart contract.

+### Motivation

-vlayer provides time-travel functionality.
+vlayer provides **time-travel functionality**.
 As a result, state and storage proofs are not 'connected' to a single block hash, but to multiple block hashes.
 To ensure that these hashes exist on the chain, two things need to be done:

-1. First, it needs to be proven that all the hashes belong to the same chain.
-However, the blocks might belong to an imaginary chain and not a real one.
+1. It needs to be proven that all the hashes belong to the same chain.
+However, the blocks may not belong to the chain we are interested in.
 That's why a second step is needed.
-2. Second, the latest hash needs to be verified on-chain.
+2. The latest hash needs to be verified on-chain.

-The **Block Proof Cache** service allows for proving **the first point** by maintaining a data structure that stores block hashes, along with a ZK proof that all the hashes it contains belong to the same chain.
-Below we provide more details.
+The **Block Proof Cache** service allows for proving _the first point_ by maintaining a data structure that stores block hashes, along with a zk-proof that all the hashes it contains belong to the same chain.
+Before going into more detail, it is recommended to go through the next section.

 ## Before diving into Block Proof Cache

-Before diving into the details of Block Proof Cache, it is recommended to go through, or at least glance over, the two topics below.

-### Recent and historical blocks
+### Verifying a hash on-chain

 As mentioned, it is essential to be able to verify a hash on-chain.
-The way to do this is to run the Solidity `blockhash(uint)` function, which returns the corresponding hash for a given block number.
-The hash to be verified needs to be compared to the result of the function (with the block number taken from the storage proof).
+The way to do this is by running the Solidity `blockhash(uint)` function.
+The hash needs to be compared to the result of the function (with the block number taken from the storage proof).

 However, this method is limited, as it only works for the most recent 256 blocks on a given chain.
-That is why we need to ensure that the latest hash to be verified on-chain is a hash of a recent block.
-If it is not, it needs to be added to the set of hashes.
+Therefore, we must ensure that the latest hash being verified on-chain is a hash of a recent block (one of the last 256).
+If it is not, it must be added to the set of hashes we want to prove belong to the same chain.

-We use the following terminology in this document:

-- **recent blocks** - any of the most recent 256 blocks (relative to the current block number)
-- **historical blocks** - blocks older than 256

 ### Naive chain proofs

 Returning to the first point from the introduction, we need a way to prove that a set of hashes belongs to the same chain.
-A naive way to do this is to hash all subsequent blocks from the oldest to the most recent and verify that each block hash is equal to the **prevHash** value of the subsequent block.
+A naive way to do this is to hash all subsequent blocks from the oldest to the most recent and verify that each block hash is equal to the **parentHash** value of the following block.
 If all the hashes from our set appear along the way, then they all belong to the same chain.

 See the diagram below for a visual representation.